Dave "Snaker" Ray

-Dave "Snaker" Ray (August 17, 1943 – November 28, 2002) was an American blues singer and guitarist from St. Paul, Minnesota, United States, associated with Spider John Koerner and Tony "Little Sun" Glover in the early Sixties folk revival.
+Dave "Snaker" Ray (August 17, 1943 – November 28, 2002) was an American blues singer and guitarist from St. Paul, Minnesota, and was associated with Spider John Koerner and Tony "Little Sun" Glover in the early Sixties folk revival.
 Together, the three released albums under the name Koerner, Ray & Glover.
 They gained notice with their album Blues, Rags and Hollers, originally released by Audiophile in 1963 and re-released by Elektra Records later that year.

 Biography

 Born James David Ray, he was the eldest child of James and Nellie Ray.
+Nellie played the organ well into her eighties.
 In this teens, he was inspired by a Segovia concert, and his parents gave him a gut-string guitar.
 He and his brother Tom took classical guitar lessons for about a year.
-Ray's youngest brother, Max, started on the clarinet and then moved on to the saxophone; his mother, Nellie, played the organ well into her eighties.
+Ray's youngest brother, Max, started on the clarinet and then moved on to the saxophone.
 On occasion Tom would play piano and Max saxophone in various iterations of Ray's local bands.
 Max Ray went on to have a successful musical career with the Wallets and Gondwana.

-In 1967, Ray was in a motorcycle accident and broke his wrist.
-While in a cast, he relearned to play the guitar with a flat pick.
-The years from 1963 to 1971 were prolific for Koerner, Ray and Glover.
+Koerner, Ray and Glover met in the folk music scene around the University of Minnesota, when Koerner and Ray were students.
+The years from 1963 to 1971 were prolific for the three musicians.
 Either solo or in some combination of the trio, they released at least one album a year.
 The group never rehearsed together or did much at all together.
 Ray liked to call the group, "Koerner and/or Ray and/or Glover".

+Bob Dylan knew Koerner, Ray and Glover during his days as a nascent folk musician in Dinkytown, a commercial district in Minneapolis, in the early 1960s, and wrote about them in his autobiography, Chronicles.
+Dylan wrote that he knew Ray as a "high school kid who sang Leadbelly and Bo Diddley songs on a twelve-string guitar, probably the only twelve-string guitar in the entire Midwest."

+In 1967, Ray was in a motorcycle accident and broke his wrist.
+While in a cast, he relearned to play the guitar with a flat pick.